-Lawyers in the Litigation and Labour Relations Branch provide legal services in the area of employment and labour law.
+Lawyers in the Employment and Labour practice group provide legal services in the area of employment and labour law.
 In addition to providing opinions in this area of the law, these lawyers appear as Counsel on:

 - Applications for judicial review of arbitration awards;

 - Wrongful Dismissal cases;